 The new Opel Rocks-e is excellent for the conscience and good for the environment because it is entirely electric, has no emissions, and is virtually silent. via Opel website.

 If you are looking for a fun and eco-friendly way to explore the UK, you might want to check out the Citroen Ami 100% electric car tour.
-This is a unique opportunity to experience the innovative and compact urban mobility solution that is… Continue reading
+This is a unique opportunity to experience the innovative and compact urban mobility solution that… Continue reading

 The American electric car startup Eli has built an electric city car, called Eli Zero, which is a successful combination of a Renault Twizy and an electric Smart Fortwo.
 In urban mobility, the electric car should play a major role in the… Continue reading